marymcphee/courseproject/README.md

 I have also modified the names to remove parentheses and dash, and to clarify that x, y, z refer to movement axis.

+Finally I have replaced abbreviations as follows, retaining mixed case for improved readability:
+"Gyro" with ”Gyroscope",
+"Mag" with ”Magnitude",
+“Freq" with ”Frequency",
+"Acc" with ”Acceleration",
+"std" with ”StandardDeviation"
+“mean” with “Mean”

+##How to View the File
+The file “tidydata.txt” may be difficult to read as uploaded.
+If so the following code will allow you to view it in a more readable format:

+data <- read.table("tidydata.txt", header = TRUE)
+View(data)